thehivemanoa/about/index.md

 ### Calendar Page

-The calendar page is where users can go to browse new sessions.
-On the right users can scroll through a list of condensed descriptions of each session.
-If a user wishes to see more details they may click the “show more” button.
-If the user wishes to join or leave a study session, then they may click the Join or Leave button.
-On the left, there is a calendar which displays each of the study sessions in color-coded blocks.
+The calendar page is where users go to view the sessions that they have already joined.
+On the left is the actual calendar.
+By clicking on a date, the user may bring up a list of all the sessions that are scheduled for that day.
+Under each session is an option to show more.
+Clicking this button will display more information, including a description and a list of attendees.
+If a user so chooses they may leave a session by pressing the button located in the top right or any session card.

 ![](images/calendar-page-v1.PNG)